bemer/aws-eb-workshop/README.md

 ## 3) Enough of jibber jabber...

-Go sharp your Container skills and take over the world.
+Go sharp your Elastic Beanstalk skills and take over the world.

 ## 4) Please, run this lab in the exactly order as follows: